nobitlost/LibVerifier/README.md

 This exclude `node_modules` and `test` files from the check.

 ## Workflow
-For the first run **LibVerifier** clone specified repository to the folder, whose name depends on the name of the repository.
+**LibVerifier** run all checkers on test folder.
 When all checks are done all failed cases will be written in console.

-**Note:** LibVerifier will pull repo before every run without `--local` option